wada314/puroro/readme.md

     - update-plugin-protos.bat -- A batch file to generate the compiled .rs files

 ## Sample command to compile
-Check `tests-pb/build.rs` for a sample build script. puroro generates root `lib.rs` and submodule files and directories, so you will want to make a separated crate containing only generated .rs code (and build.rs and the source .pb files).
+The crate `puroro-plugin` generates an executable file which can be used as a `protoc` command's `--plugin=` flag target.
+So once you build `puroro-plugin` somehow you can run `protoc` command like this (The sample below is for Windows OS.
+For Linux, just replace .exe):

 ```
 $ protoc <protofile-path> --plugin=protoc-gen-rust=./target/debug/puroro-plugin.exe --rust_out=<output-dir> --proto_path=<protofile-dir>
 ```

-Keep in mind that protoc command not work properly with Windows path separator "\\".
-Use "/" instead.
+(Keep in mind that protoc command not work properly with Windows path separator "\\".
+Use "/" instead)

+Check `tests-pb/build.rs` and `tests-pb/Cargo.toml` for a sample build script.
+This library generates root `lib.rs` file and submodule files and directories, so you will want to make a separated crate containing only generated .rs code (and build.rs and the source .pb files).

 ## TODOs
 - proto2